Accommodation: Mercure Bangkok Makkasan Hotel

-I chose a white wine and Max surprisingly opted for a Mojito…
+I chose a white wine and Paul surprisingly opted for a Mojito…

 The Lobby Bar is outside The Station Restaurant.
 This is the hotel’s main restaurant.
 For us, we had he option of breakfast in the Privilege Lounge or buffet breakfast in the hotel’s main restaurant.